atmoschem/eixport/Readme.md

 - to_rline: Export emissions to other formats
 - wrf_create:	Create emission files to the WRF-Chem
 - wrf_emission:	Combine total/spacial/temporal/split and write emission to file
-- wrf_get:	Funtions to extract variables of emission files
+- wrf_get:	Funtions to read variables of emission files
 - wrf_put:	Funtions to write variables in emission files